Click to Skip Ahead

 Low-Maintenance Breeds

 Some breeds are considered low maintenance and require minimal grooming.
-These typically have short hair or hair that doesn’t shed much.
+These typically have short hair or hair that doesn’t shed as much.
 Despite being considered low maintenance, these breeds still require regular bathing, brushing, and nail trimming, just not as frequently as high-maintenance breeds.

 - Beagle